logo

 As the OP walked past, she pulled her dog close so as not to disturb the ashes and left.
 However, the next time the OP returned to that spot with her dog, the ashes were still there.

-The OP explained that the ashes had been spread right on the path, so it was near impossible to avoid them.
+The OP explained that the ashes had been spread right on the path, making it nearly impossible to avoid them.
 But she still feels terrible that her dog ate someone's remains.

 You can read the Reddit user's story in full below.